UPS and Teamsters’ marathon talks end without a deal to avoid a strike - KTVZ

 What’s on the table?

 Neither side has publicly detailed the economic offer that UPS made or what the Teamsters are demanding.
-A key union demand is to eliminate a two-tier wage scale that was put in place during the last contract to help UPS expand its delivery service to six days a week, up from five days.
+UPS said it has already agreed to one key union demand is to eliminate a two-tier wage scale that was put in place during the current five-year contract to help UPS expand its delivery service to six days a week, up from five days.
+Those now being paid at a lower pay scale would be converted to regular, full-time pay scale with a Tuesday to Saturday work schedule, the company said.

 But UPS profit, revenue and volumes fell in the first quarter compared to a year earlier as the company warned it is seeing signs of a slowdown in the economy that could hit shipments.